-In Daniels, the summers are warm, the winters are short and very cold, and it is partly cloudy year round.
+In Daniels, the summers are warm, the winters are very cold, and it is partly cloudy year round.
 Over the course of the year, the temperature typically varies from 24°F to 79°F and is rarely below 8°F or above 85°F.

 Based on the tourism score, the best time of year to visit Daniels for warm-weather activities is from mid June to mid September.

 The warm season lasts for 3.8 months, from May 24 to September 18, with an average daily high temperature above 71°F. The hottest day of the year is July 21, with an average high of 79°F and low of 63°F.

 The cold season lasts for 3.0 months, from December 2 to March 1, with an average daily high temperature below 48°F. The coldest day of the year is January 29, with an average low of 24°F and high of 40°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.

 In Daniels, the average percentage of the sky covered by clouds experiences significant seasonal variation over the course of the year.

 The clearer part of the year in Daniels begins around June 8 and lasts for 5.1 months, ending around November 13.
 On September 3, the clearest day of the year, the sky is clear, mostly clear, or partly cloudy 66% of the time, and overcast or mostly cloudy 34% of the time.

 The cloudier part of the year begins around November 13 and lasts for 6.9 months, ending around June 8.
 On January 11, the cloudiest day of the year, the sky is overcast or mostly cloudy 65% of the time, and clear, mostly clear, or partly cloudy 35% of the time.